afallahi/rag-ai-agent/README.md

 # RAG PDF Agent
-This project builds a Retrieval-Augmented Generation (RAG) system in a test-driven manner.
-It processes one or more PDF documents, extracts text, chunks it, embeds it, and builds a single unified vector index to enable question-answering via a local LLM (e.g., Mistral via Ollama).
+This project builds a **Retrieval-Augmented Generation (RAG)** system that enables users to ask technical questions based on the content of PDF documents.
+It extracts text from one or more PDFs, chunks and embeds it, builds a FAISS vector index, and uses a local LLM (e.g., Mistral via Ollama) to generate contextual responses.

 ## Project Goals